top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_2_2_camera_calibration.md

 Requires: You can see the camera image on the laptop.
 The procedure is documented in [](#rc-cam-launched-remotely).

+Requires: You have all the repositories described in

 Results: Calibrated camera of the robot

 </div>